StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Cheat to .pchtxt/readme.md

 ### Easy Steps

 1. Get all files required [here](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/Cheat%20to%20.pchtxt/Files%20Required)
 2. Extract the ExeFS files as shown [here](https://youtu.be/d1XWoEgAgrU?t=78).
 We need the main file.
 Do this for the update in which the cheat was developed and another update as I told you in Files Required.
+If you need to know the BuildID, [check this](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/Ghidra/RyujinxSteps.md)
 3. If the cheat is in .ips format instead of .txt: Drag the .ips file onto ips+pchtxt2cheat.py.
 It will automatically generate the .txt file you need.
 4. Open the .txt file and you will see something like this:

 ![Screenshot](https://i.gyazo.com/9a290620fa370743b05b6547f944b39d.png)

-Note the structure.
+Look at the structure.
 We have 3 columns.
 This is what we will call a "simple cheat".

 - The **red colour** is what **allows the cheat to work** on real hardware/Yuzu or Ryujinx.
 - The green is our Address